canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 tags: tutorial git
 ---

 Have you ever tried to version control your projects by appending dates on folder names?
 Are you doing it now?
-I have to confess I did it back in school with my class projects.
+I did it back in school with my class projects.
 If you're doing it this way, there's a better way.
+Let's use Git and GitHub to version control our projects.
 Read on!

 ```bash
 $ ls